OpenGATE/Gate/docs/defining_a_geometry.rst

    /gate/hole/ring/setPoint2            0.
 0. 0. mm

 The *hole* volume is repeated 10 times around the Y axis.
-The application of this ring repeater is illustrated in figure 3.8.
+The application of this ring repeater is illustrated in :numref:`avant_ring`.

 .. figure:: avant_ring.jpg
    :alt: Figure 11: avant_ring